-- International Partnerships (DG INTPA) - Enlargement and the Eastern Neighbourhood (DG ENEST) - Middle East, North Africa and the Gulf (DG MENA) - Service for Foreign Policy Instruments (FPI)
+- International Partnerships (DG INTPA) - Neighbourhood and Enlargement Negotiations (DG NEAR) - Service for Foreign Policy Instruments (FPI)

 Their role and responsibilities will be detailed further in later sections of this document.

 Other DGs also play a relevant role in peace and security issues due to the potential impacts of the implementation of EU policies in conflict-affected countries and regions.
 These DGs include: